 Subject: APPA 2010 Annual Conference

 The APPA Annual Conference and Expo is being held in Boston, MA July 14-16.
-I have reviewed the conference agenda as well as the list of exhibiting companies and feel our benefit our organization.
+I have reviewed the conference agenda as well as the list of exhibiting companies and feel our institution and I can benefit from attending.